reselbob/simple-node-grpc/server/README.md

 ## tl;dr;

-The math functions take the message, `Request` as an argument. `Request` is an array of floating point numbers.
+The math functions take the message, `Request` as an argument. `Request` has a field, `numbers` which is an array of floating point numbers.

 The following is an example of a `Request Message`: